An excellent action handbook comes to us from Al Gore, Nobel Peace Prize winner and world leader of the fight to slow the emerging climate crisis.

 Create and host events: 1) Have a strategy; 2) Choose what kind of event you’d like to put on; 3) Get people to come; 4) Manage a successful event; and Design great event materials.

-Become a Climate Reality Leader: 1) What does it mean to be a Climate Reality Leader?
+Become a Climate Reality Leader, one of the world’s leading organizations for motivated climate champions: 1) What does it mean to be a Climate Reality Leader?
 2) How can I attend a Climate Reality Leader’s presentation?
 3) How can I train to be a Climate Reality Leader?
 4) What will I learn? and 5) What happens when the training is over?

-I did the training in March in Denver and can tell you from my own experience: It is guaranteed to rocket-launch your advocacy from something you are merely thinking about but not doing, into an exciting phase where you make a meaningful difference.
+I did the CRP training in 2017 in Denver, USA and recommend it highly: It will rocket-launch your advocacy from something you are merely thinking about, into an exciting life phase where you make a meaningful difference.

 * * *